Nefomemes/battlelog.js/tutorials/Interacting with the Battlelog API yourself.md

 ## How the API works
 Alright, so basically it works like this, The API endpoints works parallel with the HTML pages we normaly see.
-We need to add something to make the server return JSON output.
+So we need to add something to make the server return JSON output.

 Alright, add these headers.
 ```